shixiaobao17145/create-from-repo/README.md

 # create-from-repo

-create-from-repo is a tool for creating a new project by download from an existing git repo.
+create-from-repo is a tool for creating a new project by downloading from an existing git repo.

 ## Install